Rolf Becker

-Rolf Becker (born 31 March 1935 in Leipzig) is a German television and voice actor known for his role of Otto Stein in the soap opera In aller Freundschaft.
+Rolf Becker (31 March 1935 – 12 December 2025) was a German stage, film, television, and voice actor known for his role of Otto Stein in the soap opera In aller Freundschaft.

-Early life
+Early life and career

 From 1945 he attended the Alte Gymnasium in Bremen.
 After graduating from school Becker attended the Otto Falckenberg School of the Performing Arts in Munich from 1956 to 1958 where he studied acting.
 During his time in education he earned money as a stage technician.
 His first acting roles were with the Munich Kammerspiele theater company.
 He also worked at Staatstheater Darmstadt and Theater Ulm before moving to Theater Bremen where he was the opera director.

-Personal life
+Personal life and death

-By his first wife, actress Monika Hansen, he is the father of actor Ben Becker, and actress and singer Meret Becker.
+By his first wife, actress Monika Hansen, he was the father of actor Ben Becker, and actress and singer Meret Becker.
+He died in Hamburg on 12 December 2025, at the age of 90.